-In accordance with our Code of Ethical Behaviour, all staff and volunteers agree to treat others with integrity, honesty, dignity and respect.
-Adherence to Brotherhood policy and procedure is a condition of volunteering with us.
+In accordance with our Code of Ethical Behaviour, all employees and volunteers agree to treat others with integrity, honesty, dignity and respect.

 Coming on board